About the Journal

 The major contents of the Journal are listed elsewhere in this website.
 Digitized copies (PDF files) of the first 43 volumes of the Journal are available.
 Printed back issues of the Journal are available from Peeters Publishers.

+Starting with issue 50 in 2018, we have a new publisher: Peeters Publishers.
 Eisenbrauns published issues 34 through 49.
 In 2017, Eisenbrauns became part of another publishing house.
-Starting in 2018, we have a new publisher: Peeters Publishers.
 We are grateful for 20 years of fruitful collaboration with Eisenbrauns, and we look forward to collaboration with Peeters Publishers.

 The International Standard Serial Number (ISSN) of the JSCS is 2325-4793.
 The ISSN of the BIOSCS is 0145-3890.